New low calorie sweeteners appear on the market at a rate almost too fast to keep up with.

-The FDA defines natural flavors as substances extracted from edible plant and animal parts, as well as those produced using yeast or enzymes (4).
+The Food and Drug Administration (FDA) defines natural flavors as substances extracted from edible plant and animal parts, as well as those produced using yeast or enzymes (4).

 Many natural flavors are created in laboratories by food chemists using natural sources.

-According to the Swerve website, the sweetener is made using “a little natural flavor from citrus” (1).
+According to the Swerve website, the sweetener is made using “a little natural flavor from citrus,” and it contains no animal products (1).

-Summary Swerve Sweetener is made from erythritol, oligosaccharides and natural flavors.
-According to the company, it contains erythritol sourced from non-GMO corn, oligosaccharides from root vegetables and citrus-based natural flavors.
+Swerve Sweetener is made from erythritol, oligosaccharides, and natural flavors.
+According to the company, it contains erythritol sourced from non-GMO corn, oligosaccharides from root vegetables, and citrus-based natural flavors.

-Because the human body cannot digest the ingredients in Swerve, the sweetener contains zero calories and does not raise blood sugar levels or insulin.
+Because the human body cannot digest the ingredients in Swerve, the sweetener contains zero calories and does not raise blood sugar or insulin levels.

-Oligosaccharides contribute 4 grams of carbohydrates per teaspoon of Swerve.
+Oligosaccharides contribute 4 grams of carbs per teaspoon of Swerve.
 However, because they cannot be digested by the human body, these carbs don’t contribute to the total calories.

-Summary Because your body cannot digest the carbohydrates in Swerve Sweetener, it’s calorie-free and does not raise blood sugar or insulin levels.
+Because your body cannot digest the carbs in Swerve Sweetener, it’s calorie-free and does not raise blood sugar or insulin levels.

-Erythritol and oligosaccharides, the two main ingredients in Swerve, have been associated with digestive upsets.
+Erythritol and oligosaccharides, the two main ingredients in Swerve, have been associated with digestive upset.

-Erythritol is a sugar alcohol, and both erythritol and oligosaccharides are high in FODMAPS, which are short-chain carbohydrates that are fermented by bacteria in your gut
+Erythritol is a sugar alcohol, and both erythritol and oligosaccharides are high in Fermentable Oligo-, Di-, Mono-saccharides and Polyols (FODMAPS), which are short-chain carbs that are fermented by bacteria in your gut.

-Because your body cannot digest them, sugar alcohols travel through your digestive tract unchanged until they reach the colon.
+Because your body cannot digest sugar alcohols, they travel through your digestive tract unchanged until they reach your colon.

-In the colon, they are fermented by bacteria, which can lead to gas, bloating and diarrhea.
+There, they’re fermented by bacteria, which can lead to gas, bloating, and diarrhea.

-However, studies have suggested that erythritol may have less of an effect on your digestion, compared to other sugar alcohols.
+However, studies have suggested that erythritol may have less of an effect on your digestion than other sugar alcohols.

-Additionally, erythritol seems to be more resistant to fermentation compared to other sugar alcohols (8).
+Additionally, erythritol seems to be more resistant to fermentation, compared with other sugar alcohols (

 High in FODMAPs

-Both oligosaccharides and erythritol are high-FODMAP foods.
-FODMAPs are short-chain carbohydrates that can cause digestive issues for some people when fermented by gut bacteria.
+Oligosaccharides are considered high FODMAP foods.
+FODMAPs are short-chain carbs that can cause digestive issues for some people when fermented by gut bacteria.

 However, as long as you don’t eat high amounts of Swerve at a time, it’s unlikely to cause symptoms.
 Individual tolerance to the ingredients in Swerve may vary.

-Summary Swerve contains erythritol and oligosaccharides, both of which are high in FODMAPS, which may cause digestive issues.
-At small amounts, Swerve is unlikely to cause these problems.
+Swerve contains erythritol and oligosaccharides, both of which are high in FODMAPS, which can cause digestive issues.
+When consumed in small amounts, Swerve is unlikely to cause these problems.

-Swerve Sweetener is a sugar replacement made from the natural ingredients erythritol, oligosaccharides and natural flavors, though it's unknown what exact sources the manufacturer uses to make the latter.
+Swerve Sweetener is a sugar replacement made from the natural ingredients erythritol, oligosaccharides, and natural flavors.
+Although, it’s unknown what exact sources the manufacturer uses to make the latter.

 It’s calorie-free and doesn’t raise blood sugar or insulin levels, but high amounts may cause digestive upset.